Jobst of Moravia: Life

-Jobst was presumably born in 1354 in the Moravian residence of Brno, the eldest legitimate son of Margrave John Henry, younger brother of Emperor Charles IV.
-Wenceslaus IV of Bohemia and his half-brother Sigismund were both Jobst's cousins.
+Jobst was presumably born in 1354 in the Moravian residence of Brno, and was the eldest legitimate son of Margrave John Henry, younger brother of Holy Roman Emperor Charles IV.
+Therefore, Wenceslaus IV of Bohemia and his half-brother Sigismund were both Jobst's cousins.

 Designated heir upon his father's death in 1375, he ruled the Margraviate of Moravia, and would often quarrel with his younger brother Prokop and the Bishops of Olomouc.
-In 1388, Jobst received the Duchy of Luxembourg, given in pawn by his cousin King Wenceslaus, son of the late Emperor Charles IV.
+In 1388, Jobst received the Duchy of Luxembourg, given in pawn by his cousin the King of the Romans Wenceslaus, son of the late Emperor Charles IV.
 The same year, Jobst also became Prince-elector of Brandenburg, pawned by Sigismund, who focused on his rule over the Kingdom of Hungary.
 In 1394, Jobst joined the League of Lords, a rebellion of Bohemian nobles around Boček II of Poděbrady against Wenceslaus.
 He had Wenceslaus arrested at Prague Castle and later taken into custody by the Austrian Starhemberg dynasty at Wildberg.
 Peace was made at the instigation of Wenceslaus' brothers Sigismund and John of Görlitz; however, once released, the king had Jobst expelled from Prague.
 Sigismund and Jobst signed a mutual inheritance treaty in 1401, but later again fell out with each other.

-After the death of King Rupert of Germany in 1410, Jobst was elected successor by four of the seven prince-electors on 1 October, opposing his cousin Sigismund who had already been elected by three electors on 10 September.
+After the death of the King of the Romans Rupert III in 1410, Jobst was elected successor by four of the seven prince-electors on 1 October, opposing his cousin Sigismund who had already been elected by three electors on 10 September.
 The deciding vote came from his cousin Wenceslaus in his capacity as King of Bohemia.
-Though Jobst had the greater support among the electors, he died on 18 January 1411, possibly having been poisoned, which cleared the way for Sigismund's election as King of the Romans and his later coronation as Holy Roman Emperor.
+Though Jobst had the greater support among the electors, he died on 18 January 1411, possibly having been poisoned, which cleared the way for Sigismund's election as King of the Romans and his later coronation as Holy Roman Emperor in 1433.